 - If you don’t have a warm spot in your kitchen (or don’t know where one is), don’t panic.
 Here’s what I do all the time, especially in the colder months.
-I preheat my oven to about 175 F degrees, then turn it off once it comes up to temperature.
+I preheat my oven for about 2-3 minutes, then turn the oven OFF.
 Put the covered bowl with the dough in there and shut the door.
 Works every time!
 Just make sure you shut the oven OFF.

 - Slicing the sticky bun dough into wheels can be tricky.
 Use a very sharp serrated knife, or some unflavored dental floss (seriously, make sure it’s UNflavored – no one wants spearmint flavored buns!).
 Slide the floss underneath the log, bring both sides up, cross them over each other, and pull tight.
 Perfect slices!

 - Make sure you let the buns rest after baking before you try to invert the pan.
 5 minutes or so is all it takes, but if you don’t let it rest, the caramel will be too runny and you won’t have much left on top after you flip them.